 two separate devices that are involved in the playback chain.

-Enhanced Signal Path Examples
+Enhanced Signal Path Example

 Enhanced signal paths are indicated by a bright blue light.
 This means that Roon is performing some signal processing steps on the audio